Lakeshore Residents Discuss Life at the Community

 I wanted some place where I could have fun.
-I had been working in my big house, taking care of my big yard, worrying about my big roof that needed to be done, and worrying about my house that needed painted.
-My kids were worried that I wasn’t getting out and doing things, so my choices were to start doing things for myself, for my future.
-So that’s when I started looking.
-I found this place and I love it.
+I had been working in my big house, taking care of my big yard, worrying about my big roof estimate that needed to be done, and worrying about my house that needed painted.
+My kids were worried that all because of these roofing and home improvement projects I wasn’t getting out and doing things, so my choices were to start doing things for myself, for my future.
+So that’s when I started looking for qualified roofers to restore this home, especially the roofing.
+I found this place, and I love it.

 I chose The Lakeshore because every month they had a fireman’s luncheon for $3 and we’d come to get that with about four other couples.
 We were very impressed.
 I made up my mind that when I am ready to come, I am going to come to The Lakeshore.
 And I never regretted it.

 I’ve been here four years and I love every moment.
 Don’t wait too long to come here – have fun!
 We have a lot fun and activities.
 It’s just like being on a big cruise going around the world and we have all the stars which are the employees and we just love them, they are so good to us.
 Don’t wait too long.

 What surprised you after you moved in?

 [On the day of move in] I walked into my apartment, they had put an orchid in there and lemon bars they knew I loved.
 The staff came in, introduced themselves and said we’re here to help you have some fun and they helped me get involved in all the little programs.”